 The name Eleanor has been used consistently throughout history but experienced a resurgence in popularity during the late 20th century.
 Today, it remains a beloved choice for parents seeking a classic yet distinctive name for their daughters.

-The name Eleanor has a rich history and has been a popular choice for newborns in the United States for over a century.
-Let's explore the statistics of this beautiful name from 1880 to the present day.
+The name Eleanor has a rich history and has been popular among parents for many years.
+Looking at the statistics of its usage in the United States from 1880 to 2023, we can see several trends.